-Uricosurics: Probenecid can reduce the loss of paracetamol from the body.
 Probenecid causes an almost 2-fold reduction in clearance of Paracetamol by inhibiting its conjugation with glucuronic acid.
 A reduction of the Paracetamol dose should be considered for concomitant treatment with probenecid.

-Salicylamide may prolong the elimination t1/2 of Paracetamol.
+Salicylamide may prolong the elimination t1/2 of Paracetamol

-Cholestyramine (Anion -exchange resins): The speed of absorption of paracetamol is reduced by cholestyramine.
+Cholestyramine: The speed of absorption of paracetamol is reduced by cholestyramine.
 Therefore, the cholestyramine should not be taken within one hour if maximal analgesia is required.

-Metoclopramide and Domperidone (motility stimulants): The speed of absorption of paracetamol may be increased by metoclopramide and domperidone.
+Metoclopramide and Domperidone: The speed of absorption of paracetamol may be increased by metoclopramide and domperidone.
 However, concurrent use need not be avoided.

-Anticoagulants: Concomitant use of Paracetamol (4 g per day for at least 4 days) with oral anticoagulants may lead to slight variations of INR values.
+Concomitant use of Paracetamol (4 g per day for at least 4 days) with oral anticoagulants may lead to slight variations of INR values.
 In this case, increased monitoring of INR values should be done during the duration of the combination and after its discontinuation.
-The anticoagulant effect of warfarin and other coumarins may be enhanced by prolonged regular use of paracetamol with increased risk of bleeding; occasional doses have no significant effect.
+The anticoagulant effect of warfarin and other coumarins may be enhanced by prolonged regular daily use of paracetamol with increased risk of bleeding; occasional doses have no significant effect.

-Isoniazid (Antibacterials): Reduction of paracetamol clearance, with possible potentiation of its action and/or toxicity, by inhibiting its metabolism in the liver.
-Isoniazid may increase the risk of hepatotoxicity with therapeutic doses of paracetamol.
+Isoniazid: Reduction of paracetamol clearance, with possible potentiation of its action and/or toxicity, by inhibiting its metabolism in the liver.